FAS-UNet: A Novel FAS-driven Unet to Learn Variational Image Segmentation: Datasets and experiments

-Our experiments are implemented on the PyTorch framework and two NVIDIA Geforce RTX 2080Ti GPUs with 11GB memory.
-For each quantitative result in the experiments, we repeat the experiment twice and choose the best one to compute the mean/std.
-Note that we have used the same pipeline for all these experiments of each datasets for a fair comparison.
-The networks under comparison are trained from scratch.
+Our experiments were implemented on the PyTorch framework and two NVIDIA Geforce RTX 2080Ti GPUs with 11GB memory.
+For each quantitative result in the experiments, we repeated the experiment twice and chose the best one to compute the mean/std.
+Note that we used the same pipeline for all these experiments of each dataset for a fair comparison.
+The~networks under comparison were trained from~scratch.

-\subsection{Ablation studies}
+\subsection{Ablation~Studies}

-We conduct four groups of ablation studies on the 2D SegTHOR datasets to optimize the hyper-parameter configurations of the proposed framework.
+We conducted four groups of ablation studies on the 2D SegTHOR datasets to optimize the hyperparameter configurations of the proposed~framework.

-\subsubsection{Blocks sensitivity.}
+\subsubsection{Blocks'~Sensitivity}

-Firstly, we assess effect of smoothing block configurations $\{k_l,k_m,k_r\}$, where $\{k_l,k_m,k_r\}$ denotes $k_l$, $k_m$ and $k_r$ smoothing iterations in LSB, CSB and RSB blocks, respectively.
-Here, we first fix the channel configuration with $p=32$ as default.
-Table \ref{tabblock} shows a quantitative results of different block parameter set, we observe from the pre-smoothing experiments (\emph{fixing} $k_m$ and $k_r$, \emph{varying} $k_l$) that 2D FAS-Unet with $k_l=3$ iterations achieves the best a-DSC score and precision of 85.60\% and 85.99\%, respectively.
-For the post-smoothing (\emph{fixing} $k_l$ and $k_m$, \emph{varying} $k_r$), we see that the model with $k_r=4$ iterations achieves the highest values of a-SSD and precision, the a-DSC score slightly lower than the model with the block configuration $\{3, 7, 5\}$ by 0.04\%.
-To balance the prediction performance and computational costs, we set the block configuration as $\{3, 7, 4\}$ in all 2D experiments.
+Firstly, we assessed the effect of smoothing block configurations $\{k_l,k_m,k_r\}$, where $\{k_l,k_m,k_r\}$ denote the $k_l$, $k_m$, and $k_r$ smoothing iterations in the LSB, CSB, and RSB, respectively.
+Here, we first fixed the channel configuration with $p=32$ as the default.
+Table~\ref{tabblock} shows a quantitative results of different block parameter sets, and we observed from the pre-smoothing experiments (\emph{fixing} $k_m$ and $k_r$, \emph{varying} $k_l$) that 2D FAS-UNet with $k_l=3$ iterations achieved the best a-DSC score and precision of 85.60\% and 85.99\%, respectively.
+For~the post-smoothing (\emph{fixing} $k_l$ and $k_m$, \emph{varying} $k_r$), we saw that the model with $k_r=4$ iterations achieved the highest values of a-SSD and precision, the~a-DSC score being slightly lower than the model with the block configuration $\{3, 7, 5\}$ by 0.04\%.
+To~balance the prediction performance and computational costs, we set the block configuration as $\{3, 7, 4\}$ in all 2D~experiments.

-\subsubsection{The input feature initialization.}
+\subsubsection{The Input Feature~Initialization}

-We also evaluate the initialization configuration of the input feature $\bm{b}^0=\mathcal{K}^0f$ on finest cycle $\ell=1$ to verify its sensitivity.
-We compare different variants of the initialization method, such as zero initialization, random normal distribution initialization and $\psi(\mathcal{K}^{0}f)$ initialization with the batch normalization operation $\psi(\cdot)$, where $\mathcal{K}^{0}$ is to be obtained by learning the convolutional kernel with size of $p\times 3\times 3$ for 2D segmentation, or $p\times 3\times 3\times 3$ for 3D segmentation.
+We also evaluated the initialization configuration of the input feature $\bm{b}^0=\mathcal{K}^0f$ on the finest cycle $\ell=1$ to verify its sensitivity.
+We compared different variants of the initialization method, such as zero initialization, random normal distribution initialization, and $\psi(\mathcal{K}^{0}f)$ initialization with the batch normalization operation $\psi(\cdot)$, where $\mathcal{K}^{0}$ was obtained by learning the convolutional kernel with a size of $p\times 3\times 3$ for 2D segmentation or~$p\times 3\times 3\times 3$ for 3D~segmentation.